 tape player and some writing paper.
 The result was this compilation,

-unpublished until today, The Shire-in Poems, for now edited just in
+unpublished until today, The Shire-in Poems, now edited just in

 About the author